Coupled poro-elastic behavior of hyper-elastic membranes: Experimental Methods

 The pressure difference $\Delta p$ between the interior $p_1$ and exterior $p_0$ is measured with a differential pressure transducer (\textit{Setra 26512R5WD2BT1F, Setra Systems Inc, Boxborough, Massachusetts}) located near the membrane, in the upper part of the tank.
-The flow rate $Q$ passing through the porous membranes is measured through the supply flow rate at the bottom the tank using a digital air flow sensor (\textit{Honeywell Zephyr, HAFUHT0100L4AXT, Honeywell International Inc., Charlotte, NC}) rated up to $Q = \SI{1.67e-3}{\metre\cubed\per\second}$ (= 100 SLPM).
-The deformation of the center of the membrane samples is measured with a laser distance sensor (\textit{AR700-16 Acuity Laser Sensor, AP7420160, Schmitt Measurement Systems, Portland, OR}) positioned above the membrane (\Cref{fig:setupOverview}b).
-Four machine vision cameras (\textit{Alvium 1800 U-500m, Allied Vision, Stadtroda, Germany}) are positioned with equal spacing at $\ang{45}$ inclination with respect to the center-line of the membranes to track the position of the pores and additional tracking markers on the samples.
-The stereo camera tracking allows to reconstruct the full 3D shape of the porous membranes including the local stress and strain at each position on the membrane.
-All measurements devices are synchronized and data is recorded over 5 seconds after waiting 30 seconds for the pressure to equilibrate.
-The recorded signals are then averaged in time for further processing and analysis.
+The flow rate $Q$ passing through the porous membranes is determined by measuring the supply flow rate at the bottom of the tank using a digital air flow sensor (\textit{Honeywell Zephyr, HAFUHT0100L4AXT, Honeywell International Inc., Charlotte, NC}) rated up to $Q = \SI{1.67e-3}{\metre\cubed\per\second}$ (= 100 SLPM).
+The deformation of the membrane center is measured with a laser distance sensor (\textit{AR700-16 Acuity Laser Sensor, AP7420160, Schmitt Measurement Systems, Portland, OR}) positioned above the membrane (\Cref{fig:setupOverview}b).
+Four machine vision cameras (\textit{Alvium 1800 U-500m, Allied Vision, Stadtroda, Germany}) are positioned with equal spacing at $\ang{45}$ inclination relative to the membrane centerline to track the position of the pores and additional tracking markers on the samples.
+The stereo camera tracking system allows us to reconstruct the full 3D shape of the porous membranes, including the local stress and strain at each position on the membrane.
+Additionally, we conduct direct pore size measurements for a few select cases by tracking the outline of the pores in 3D space, which allows us to relate the stretch to the pore size directly.

+All measurement devices are synchronized, and data is recorded over five seconds after waiting 30 seconds for the pressure to equilibrate.
+The recorded signals are then time-averaged for further processing and analysis.
 One set of stereo images is taken at each pressure level $\Delta p$.
-The entire system is considered as stationary as no discernible time-variance of $\Delta p$, $Q$, or $w_0$ is observed for a fixed measurement point where $\Delta p$ is regulated by the valve position.
+The entire system is considered stationary, as no discernible time variance of $\Delta p$, $Q$, or $w_0$ is observed at a fixed measurement point where $\Delta p$ is regulated by the valve position.